parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 # Part 2 - implementing comments

 Having a static site makes dynamic content like user submitted comments a bit more complicated.
 I've looked into ready-made solutions in the past, but they are largely pretty bad.
-Things like [Disqus](https://disqus.com/) harvest data from every visitor and add a ton of bloat.
-[Utterances](https://utteranc.es/) seems pretty slick, basically hacking Github Issues but limits you to comments from people with Github accounts.

-I could roll my own.
-It has never felt worth setting up a long-running database for a comment section that, lets face it, probably won't see much use.
+I could roll my own but it has never felt worth setting up a long-running database for a comment section that, lets face it, probably won't see much use.

 SQLite has been having a moment lately in the web application context and it makes a lot of sense for this use case.
 Because SQLite is just a file on a disk, when it's not in use it has extremely low-to-no money/energy/compute costs.

 So with cheap and simple-to-setup SQLite/LibSQL databases available all over the place like [AstroDB](https://astro.build/db/), [Val.town](https://www.val.town/), [Turso](https://turso.tech/) (_they're all Turso_), I figured, why not?